-Testicular extraction of sperm — If a man's semen completely lacks sperm in the ejaculate (azoospermia), sperm can sometimes be directly removed from the testes.
+Testicular extraction of sperm — If a man's semen completely lacks sperm or only has very poor quality sperm in the ejaculate (azoospermia), sperm can sometimes be directly removed from the testes.
 This is done in a minor surgery or by using a needle to aspirate semen under local anesthesia.
 If sperm can be found and extracted from the testis, the sperm will be used for ICSI and the fertilization rate of the oocyte is not very different from IVF.
 Thus, men with no sperm in the ejaculate can have a potential of fathering a child using these techniques.

 Risks of ART — Most patients who undergo ART have no major complications.
 There are few to no risks for men, depending upon the procedure used to obtain sperm.
 Men who must undergo a procedure to retrieve sperm have a small risk of bleeding, damage to the testes, and infection.